-When I first read the article I thought it was a really sweet idea.
-But once I thought about it, I realized if I had a first fight box at my wedding, we would have cracked that sucker open 3 days after our wedding!
+When I first heard about the first fight box, I thought it was a really sweet idea.
+But once I thought about it some more, I realized if my husband and I had had a first fight box at my own wedding, we would have cracked that sucker open 3 days after our wedding!

-Rather then focus on something that is negative, like a fight, which is bound to happen when two people are doing life together as a team.
-Put the focus on the positive your yearly anniversary.
+So rather than just focusing on something negative with a first fight box, expand the idea and turn it into an anniversary box you use every year.
+Fights are bound to happen when two people are doing life together as a team.
+Put the focus on the positive: Your yearly anniversary!

 Would you incorporate a first fight box or anniversary box into your wedding ceremony?
 Let us know!
 And get in touch to book a wedding officiant for your ceremony.